shubhamksawant/lab/docs/05-observability.md

-# Milestone 4: Observability & Monitoring

-## 🎯 **Goal**
+# Kubernetes Monitoring: Track Performance Like a Pro

-Deploy a production-grade monitoring stack with Prometheus and Grafana to track application performance, resource usage, and system health.
+*Set up production-grade monitoring with Prometheus and Grafana to catch issues before they become problems*

+## 🎯 **What You'll Learn**

+By the end of this tutorial, you'll know how to:
+- **Collect metrics** from your Kubernetes applications
+- **Create dashboards** to visualize performance data
+- **Set up alerts** to catch issues early
+- **Monitor resource usage** (CPU, memory, disk)
+- **Track application health** in real-time

-## ⏱️ **Typical Time: 45-90 minutes**
+## ⏱️ **Time Required: 45-90 minutes**

 ## Why This Matters

 Monitoring isn't optional in production.
-This milestone teaches you the same observability patterns used by companies like Datadog and New Relic to track application performance and prevent outages before they happen.
+This tutorial teaches you the same observability patterns used by companies like Datadog and New Relic to track application performance and prevent outages before they happen.

-ℹ️ **Side Note:** Observability is the ability to understand the internal state of a system by examining its outputs.
-In Kubernetes, this means collecting metrics (numbers), logs (text), and traces (request flows) to understand how your application is performing and identify issues before they become problems.
+**What this means for you**: Professional DevOps engineers spend 30% of their time on monitoring.
+Learning these tools makes you valuable to any team that runs production applications.

+ℹ️ **Simple Explanation:** Monitoring is like having a dashboard in your car.
+It shows you speed (request rate), fuel level (memory usage), and engine temperature (CPU usage) so you can catch problems before they break your application.

 ## 🚀 Quick Start (TL;DR)